Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St/README.md

 >
 >https://github.com/Philliec459/Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-Study-by-Costa
 >
->We have added a new TensorFlow example to our workflow in the:
+>We have added a new TensorFlow example to our workflow to estimate permeability in the:
 >
 > *4_Chartbook_Porosity_Optimized-Lithology_Perm_Thomeer_Saturations_ver3-Lasio_with_FWL_search-implement_Optimization-Illite_another_Scipy_optimization_method-newperm_TF.ipynb*
 >
-> notebook, but the TensorFlow results are not as good as kNN, and extremely slow to run unless working with GPU.
+> notebook, but the TensorFlow permeability estimations are not as good as kNN, and extremely slow to run with 1000 epochs unless working with GPU.
+Even on the Mac with M1 Pro chip, it took nearly 9 minutes to run the TensorFlow training.
 ---

 # Introduction